IUN Research Journal

 Introduction

-The intent of the paper is to raise the question: do the regions really need the fast and high growth in the way that others achieved?
+The intent of the paper is to raise the question: Do the region really need the rapid growth in the manner that other regions achieved?
 It should not necessarily be the ambition.
-Rather the focus should be on enhancement of the quality of the place and life of the people and enhancement of the value of localized resources.
-The cultural hierarchy that considers urbanity and industrialization as a positive trait and rurality as a negative one (Shahraki, H. and Heydari, E., 2019) needs to be changed.
+Rather, the focus should be on enhancement of the quality of the place and life of the people and enhancement of the value of localized resources.
+The social and cultural recognition of urbanity and industrialization on the upper hand and rurality as a negative trait (Shahraki, H. and Heydari, E., 2019) needs to be changed.
 Korsgaard, S. et al. (2015) mentioned a place more than a simple location; it is constituted by the practices that take place in a location.
-It is the part where people are directly linked with natural resources to earn livelihood (the way to make a living) and lifestyles their balances the regional problems (Tejaram, N., 2017; Siemens, 2014).The festivals and celebrations in the North- eastern states of India are a colourful reflection of the people and their lives.
-Throughout the year, different people celebrate festivals with lot of fanfare in different ways, most of them centering around their modes of living and livelihood.
+Korsgaard, S. et al. (2015)mentioned a place more than just a physical site or a piece of land; it is shaped by the activities that occur within that territory.
+It is the part where people are directly linked with natural resources to earn livelihood (the way to make a living) and lifestyles there balance the regional problems (Tejaram, N., 2017; Siemens, 2014).The people of northeastern states and their lives are full of colours, which is clearly reflected in the festivals and celebrations observed there.
+Different people of this region celebrate festivals in different ways revolving around their varied livelihoods and ways of living with a large fanfare round the year.
 Therefore, the development of the region should be in its own way and as per its environmental and geographical climate.

 North-East Region